trinodb/trino/docs/src/main/sphinx/connector/googlesheets.rst

 SQL support
 -----------

-The connector provides :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements to access data and metadata in Google Sheets.
+In addition to the :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements, this connector supports the following features:

+* :doc:`/sql/insert`

 Table functions
 ---------------

-The connector provides specific :doc:`table functions </functions/table>` to access Google Sheets.
+The connector provides specific :doc:`/functions/table` to access Google Sheets.

 .. _google-sheets-sheet-function: